 I used to write, not because I sought attention, but because I always felt I was better expressing my thoughts penning it down.
 This was something I liked, but like many other good things in my life which I left half way, this blog space wasn’t spared either.

 So many travel stories, tales of wisdom, daily struggles went unheard and undocumented.
-I ended my blogger account few years back since I hoped to have a better and unorganized start at wordpress, which I have failed to again.
+I ended my blogger account few years back since I hoped to have a better and an organized start at wordpress, which I have failed to again.
 In the process I feel, I haven’t done any justice.

 All my life, I have been searching for something or the other.
-Last few months have been painstaking.
-Sometimes it seems like is it worth it.
-I am really tired.
-I never thought there would be certain emotions I could find difficult penning down.
 Right now there are too many things i have to do away with.
 At times you don’t seem to understand where to begin with.
-I thought a quarter life crisis was something which occured at when you pass an age 1/4th of your life, I never thought it would be something which would last a quarter of a lifespan.
+I thought a quarter life crisis was something which occurred at when you pass an age 1/4th of your life, I never thought it would be something which would last a quarter of a lifespan.

 Doing away with one end would mean yet another start, another try, moving away to a space of anonymity where I would express myself better without any fear of judgement.

 Every experience be it good or extremely bad has something to teach, learn from and improve on thereafter.
 You have certain dreams, your wishlists or expectations but things turn out to be the complete opposite.
 Maybe this is the abyss, maybe not.
 Maybe all life events are on the flat curve.
 Seeking happiness is the main cause of distress and unhappiness.
 Embrace the what is.

 Andy Dufresne: You know what the Mexicans say about the Pacific?